"Why do people go to a place just like the last place they were?"1

 at Bacon's Castle (Surry County)

-Historic sites associated with women and minorities and the laboring classes are rarely listed on the brown signs posted along the interstate highways.
-Two relatively well-known "black history" sites in Virginia are the Booker T. Washington home in Franklin County and the Maggie Walker house in Richmond.
+Before the 21st Century, historic sites associated with women and minorities and the laboring classes were rarely listed on the brown signs posted along the interstate highways or on state historical markers.
+Two relatively well-known "black history" sites in Virginia that received attention were the Booker T. Washington home in Franklin County and the Maggie Walker house in Richmond.

-Former Governor Wilder tried to establish a museum of slavery, and a museum in the former Prince Edward County high school tells the story of the county that closed its public schools for four long years to block desegregation.
+Former Governor Wilder tried to establish a museum of slavery, a project that was still in process three decades after he left office.
+A museum in the former Prince Edward County high school tells the story of the county that closed its public schools for four long years to block desegregation.
 A number of local historic sites, such as the Manassas Industrial Institute school foundations in Manassas and a similar "institute" in Christiansburg, are being preserved as Virginia communities recognize the whole breadth of their cultural heritage.

 interpretation at the Booker T. Washington National Monument requires dealing with sensitive, modern social issues as well as history